Q: There are so many schools in the U.S. How do I decide which schools to apply to?

 Q: What’s the best general advice for an incoming student?

-A: Attend the closest EducationUSA advising center's predeparture orientation.
+A: Attend your nearest EducationUSA advising center's predeparture orientation.
 Then, when you arrive on campus, attend all orientation meetings scheduled at your college or university.